kraghupathi/work-reports/README.md

        $ vagrant up

-6. Loging into the vagrantbox
+6. Loging into the VM

        $ vagrant ssh